Throttle modulation: rolling on at corner exit

 In ACC's replay:

 - Compare with a ghost.
 Watch where the ghost's throttle comes on.
 If theirs starts earlier than yours, they're trusting the rear sooner.
-That's confidence + setup + technique combined — you can't replicate it instantly, but you can work toward it.

 Further reading